atlasbot/bot/README.md

    git clone https://github.com/get-atlas/bot.git
    ```

+2. Open a terminal in the cloned folder

-2. Run `npm i` to install dependencies
+3. Run `npm i` to install dependencies

-3. Copy `.env.example` to `.env` and fill in the env variables
+4. Copy `.env.example` to `.env` and fill in the env variables

+5. Start Lavalink, Redis and Mongo via `docker-compose up -d mongo lavalink redis`

+   If you are using docker-compose to host these services, you can leave the defaults in `.env.example` for those services and it should be gucci.

-4. Start the bot with `npm start`
+6. Start the bot with `npm start`

+7. Start breaking things

 ## Environment Variables